Welcome to our great school community!

 and support teachers to differentiate the curriculum in their classrooms.

-Our specialist support staff also consists of a Senior Guidance Officer, Mrs Annette Woodrow and a Senior Guidance Officer, Mrs Annette McLean.
-They work closely with the Head of Special Education Service, Mrs Vicky Parker to ensure that all students are supported in both social emotional wellbeing and learning outcomes.
+Our specialist support staff also consists of a Senior Guidance Officer, Mrs Annette Woodrow and a Senior Guidance Officer, Mrs Janette Desi.
+They work closely with the Head of Special Education Service, Mrs Alison Fisher to ensure that all students are supported in both social emotional wellbeing and learning outcomes.

-We have a regional Speech Language Pathologist, Miss Hannah McCullough who visits our school each week to support those students who require speech or language intervention programs.
+We have a regional Speech Language Pathologist who visits our school to support students who require speech or language intervention programs.

 Our ancillary staff consists of teacher

-and who work extensively in classrooms.
+aides who work extensively in classrooms and are trained in reading and sight word and phonemic awareness.
 They have strong skills in all

 areas of numeracy and problem solving.
 All teacher aides support